Make Fun Of Life!

 Some people say everyone should be ‘sensitive’ to people with disabilities, but taken too far, their so-called sensitivity is really an attempt to baby people - and an insult.
 Politically correct tyrants who claim they know what it’s like often don’t know and should let the disabled speak for themselves on what life is like for the disabled.

-Steve Austin, the “Six Million Dollar Man,” was technically a disabled person who was enabled by ‘bionics.’
+Steve Austin, the “Six Million Dollar Man,” was a fictional disabled person who was enabled by ‘bionics.’

 We never know who might have a disability of which we might not even be aware.
 What some people might call ‘invisible disabilities’ includes a wide range of conditions, from dyslexia to depression, autism to color blindness, and realistic prosthetic limbs to cochlear implants.